 - When hybridization occurs between two Species the name of the resulting plant contains elements of the parental names connected by an x, eg. Corokia x virgata.

-- Where the hybridization is between two Genera - a rare occurrence - the cross is placed at the begining of the name, eg. x Fatshedera lizei - between a false castor oil plant (Genus Fatsia) and an ivy (Genus Hedera).
+- Where the hybridization is between two Genera - a rare occurrence - the cross is placed at the beginning of the name, eg. x Fatshedera lizei - between a false castor oil plant (Genus Fatsia) and an ivy (Genus Hedera).

 - Despite all the care taken to give one name to each plant, some have more than one acceptable name.
 This usually occurs when a plant is reclassified due do more up-to-date methods of identification and the old name remains in use.
 In this case the other name or synonym (syn.), is sometimes included on the label, eg. Verbena bonariensis syn.
 V. patagonica.(NB. in print, ssp., var., syn., etc. are in standard type not in italics)

-A lot of this taxonomic work is carried out at Kew Gardens in the Herbarium where about seven million plant specimens from around the world are stored.
+A lot of this taxonomic work is carried out at Kew Gardens in the Herbarium where about seven million dried plant specimens from around the world are stored.
 They are currently building an electronic Herbarium Catalogue which is accessible online.
 Some of the famous botanists in the past have donated collections, including W. A. Broomfield and George Bentham in the nineteenth century.

 The naming of roses follows a separate convention where the Cultivar name is usually relevant to a particular country as they tend to be named after famous people or places, so a rose can have a different name depending on where it is being sold.
 In the international code for naming roses the rose breeder attaches a name to a rose and this stays with it even though another name is given, eg.Both may be known by another Cultivar name in another country, but the international code name should be the same.
 The first three letters of the name represent the breeders name so Ausbord was developed by David Austin, and Harvintage by Harkness Roses.
 As it is a cultivar it is written with single inverted commas and starts with a capital letter.
 This system was adopted in 1979 so roses bred before this date do not have the additional international code name.